 He did have ADHD.
 And a sleep disorder.
 But I felt like I didn’t have the whole picture.
 I researched non-stop.… Read more...

 From a young lady, 26, a suicide survivor who attended my recent presentation at Coalition Theater Talk20 in Richmond, Virginia on the #griefheart project.

 She came home and posted this on her Facebook page.
 Made me cry.
 So very brave.
 And I can’t help but cry again as I post it.
 This is the generation that will inspire change in mental illness, addiction and suicide.
 I hope it touches you as much as it did me.

 “Just left a very powerful #Talk20 at the Coalition Theater.
-I was most inspired by Anne Moss’ bravery to share her very personal … Read more...
+I was most inspired by Anne Moss’ bravery to share her very personal story of her … Read more...